bechtleav360/Maverick.EntityGraph/docs/roadmap.md

 # 3 - Data Sync Strategy

+- [ ] Configure application events (with documentation)
+- [ ] Create new feature which forwards events to webhook
+- [ ] Create sidecar to forward application events via webhook to message queue
-- [ ] Regular nquads dumps in S3 of each registered application as new feature
+- [ ] Implement regular nquads dumps in S3 of each registered application as new feature
 - [ ] Regular import pipeline through preconfigured s3 bucket
+- [ ] Consolidate application configuration in single config bean

 # 4 - Entity API complete
 - [ ] Paging support